atomistic-machine-learning/schnetpack-gschnet/README.md

 cp -r <path/to/schnetpack-gschnet>/src/schnetpack_gschnet/configs/. <path/to/my_gschnet_configs>
 ```

-Here you can customize the existing configs or create new ones, e.g. to train cG-SchNet with custom conditions.
+You can customize the existing configs or create new ones in that directory, e.g. to set up training of cG-SchNet with custom conditions.
 All hyperparameters specified in the YAML files can also directly be set in the CLI when calling the training or generation script.
-For example, the number of training data points can be set to 100 with the argument `data.num_train=100`.
 We will explain the most important hyperparameters and config files in the following sections on training and molecule generation.
 For more details on the strucure of the config, the CLI, and the PyTorch Lightning integration, please refer to the [software paper](https://arxiv.org/abs/2212.05517) for SchNetPack 2.0 and the [documentation](https://schnetpack.readthedocs.io/en/latest/) of the package.